 - Use a validating statement.
 You might say, "that sounds really scary" or "that sounds really painful" to validate their experiences and show they are acceptable.
 Avoid phrases such as, "don't be silly, you're amazing," as they devalue the experience that your friend is sharing with you.
 Be careful not to go into your own story.
 You can share an example from your life to normalize their experience, but keep it brief.

-Some useful things that you can say
+Useful things that you can say

 "I care about you and your safety and I want to make sure that you have the kind of help that you need and want."